SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 Auto Merging
 ------------
-CumulusCI helps to keep large diffs and merge conflicts from being the norm.
+CumulusCI Flow helps to keep large diffs and merge conflicts from being the norm.
 CumulusCI's auto-merge functionality helps teams:

 * Keep feature branches up-to-date with the ``main`` branch (main to feature merges)
 * Manage long-lived feature branches for larger features worked on by multiple developers (parent to child merges)